FlorianGraef/adv-lane-lines-vehicle-detection/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/nic-Hfa_CG4/0.jpg)](https://www.youtube.com/watch?v=nic-Hfa_CG4)

+Furthermore detections in the upper 55% of the image have been excluded as well.
-This helped and the smoothed the detection of vehicles over frames but did not solve the road boundary false positive.
+These measures helped and smoothed the detection of vehicles over frames but did not solve the road boundary false positive.

 ### Discussion ###